Social Icons

 Directed by Rob Cohen

-All that comedic and awesome supporting cast that made the first two movies magnificent, gone.
+All that comedic and awesome supporting cast that made the first two movies magnificent?
+Gone.
 All we have is just too much fighting.

-Universal pulled the plug on this and decided to launch their Dark Universe Franchise, with The Mummy (2017) reboot being the first film in the upcoming series.
+The series was supposed to get a fourth movie, with the cast from this film set to reprise their roles and Antonio Banderas planned to be the new bad guy.
+However, Universal pulled the plug on this and decided to launch their Dark Universe franchise instead, with The Mummy (2017) reboot as the first film in the upcoming series.